TGAC/grassroots-api/docs/services.md

 ### Get Service Results

 As described [elsewhere](async_services.md), Services can perform operations either synchronously or asynchronously.
-When an operation is ran synchronously the Service waits for the operation to finish before returning the results, whereas when ran asynchronously the Service will return straight away and the Server will need to send a message to the Service to check whether the operation has completed.
+When an operation is ran synchronously the Service waits for the operation to finish before returning the results, whereas, when ran asynchronously ,the Service will return straight away and the Server will need to send a message to the Service to check whether the operation has completed.

 Once the operation has completed, the Service will send the results in a format similar to the example below.